General Overview of Recruitment

 January 24: Bid Day (Complete payment and registration at 1443 Washtenaw Ave, FSL Building)

 Students interested in participating in IFC recruitment must complete the registration process for rush and must meet the institutional eligibility for recruitment.
 Individual chapters may have additional new member requirements.
 Steps below will open in mid to late July.

 Step One - Enroll in and complete the CANVAS Educational Module for Fraternity and Sorority Life.

 Step Two - Enroll in and complete Impact Training on Canvas prior to the conclusion of Invite Only Events (Coming soon)

 Step Three - Register for formal recruitment through the Recruitment & Intake Gateway (RIG), and select IFC as council interest.
 By following the steps on RIG, potential new members verify completion of criteria Listed here is the criteria for institutional eligibility.

 Frequently Asked Questions

-What fraternities are affliated with the Interfraternity Council?
+What fraternities are affiliated with the Interfraternity Council?

-Click here for a list of organizations affliated with IFC.
+Click here for a list of organizations affiliated with IFC.